Discussions and actions must change policies, programs, and consistent evaluations.

 Demographic and cultural identities, experiences, and disparities shape every component of K-12 schools and colleges-universities, medical and health organizations and facilities, community and family services, job skills and employment, economic development, and the prevalence of police departments and law enforcement agencies.

 Priority is placed on supporting the needs of minoritized and underserved people.
 Demographic-and-cultural identities and experiences co-exist, interlock, and contextually vary.
-As a result, people with power majority identities must understand how their power majority identities can buffer their minoritized and underserved identities.

 Born and raised in the city of Richmond, Virginia, Dr. Dennis is a product of predominantly Black K-12 Richmond Public Schools and earned bachelor's and master's in Richmond, Virginia.